mnorin/ba.sh/README.md

 2. "obj2 myobject" creates "myobject.methodFromObj2()"
 3. If both define the same method, the second overrides the first

 And this is it, the last definition wins, so order is important.
-This simplicity is intentional, it leverages natural bash behaviour.
+This simplicity is intentional, it leverages natural bash behavior.

 If you want to make it look more like inheritance, you can simply modify a constructor like this: